 c.
 To oversee and provide for the administration of this congregation to enable it to fulfill its functions and perform its mission.

 d.
-To maintain supportive relationships with the pastor(s) and staff and help them annually to evaluate the fulfillment of their calling, appointment, or employment.
+To maintain supportive relationships with the rostered minister(s) and staff and help them annually to evaluate the fulfillment of their calling or employment.

 e.
 To be examples individually and corporately of the style of life and ministry expected of all baptized persons.

 f.
-To promote a congregational climate of peace and goodwill, and, as differences and conflicts arise, to endeavor to foster mutual understanding.
+To promote a congregational climate of peace and goodwill and, as differences and conflicts arise, to endeavor to foster mutual understanding.

 g.
 To arrange for pastoral service during the sickness or absence of the pastor.

 h.
-To emphasize partnership with the synod and churchwide organization of the Evangelical Lutheran Church in America as well as cooperation with other congregations, both Lutheran and non-Lutheran, subject to established policies of the synod and the Evangelical Lutheran Church in America.
+To emphasize support of the synod and churchwide organization of the Evangelical Lutheran Church in America as well as cooperation with other congregations, both Lutheran and non-Lutheran, subject to established policies of the synod and the Evangelical Lutheran Church in America.

 i.
 To recommend and encourage the consideration of program resources produced or approved by the Evangelical Lutheran Church in America.